VirtoCommerce/vc-platform/docs/user-guide/merchandise-management/catalog-import.md

 ## Column mapping

 In next step user needs to map columns of the uploaded CSV file to corresponding catalog system object fields.
-You can read more about columns inВ [understanding catalog objects export columns](docs/vc2userguide/merchandise-management/catalog-export).
+You can read more about columns in [understanding catalog objects export columns](docs/vc2userguide/merchandise-management/catalog-export).

 All CSV columns that are not mapped to catalog object column will be automatically converted to product property when importing.
 If you don't want to map some CSV columns to product properties just remove them from the list.
 Or remove all by clicking "Clear all" if you don't need any.